XizoB/CIQL/README.md

 </div>

 ## Demonstrations Evaluation
-Noise filtering visualization of two human datasets, better and worse.
+-Noise filtering visualization of two human datasets, better and worse.
 After filtering out the cluttered trajectories, an organized trend emerges.
 Fine-grained confidence scores can be provided for human demonstration data without the need for active supervision signals from humans, a true reward function from the environment, or strict assumptions about noise.